Open-source language-learning

 Q: What are the advantages of installing the app on mobile?

-A: Installing the Progressive Web App (PWA) allows you to launch the game directly from your home screen without opening a browser first.
-It provides a full-screen, immersive experience, works offline once the assets are cached, and takes up significantly less storage space than a traditional app store download.
+A: Installing the Progressive Web App (PWA) allows you to launch OpenLang directly from your home screen without opening a browser first.
+It provides a full-screen, immersive experience, enables offline access to games you have already loaded, and performs faster by caching essential resources locally on your device.

-Q: How do I install tha app on an iPhone?
+Q: How do I install the app on an iPhone?

 See the Video Guide.

-Q: How do I install tha app on Android?
+Q: How do I install the app on Android?

 A: On a language page (for example French) tap "Install" and then confirm installation.